ZifanSi/oncolink-fhir/README.md

-# OncoFlow — Automated Oncology Care Workflows to Reduce Treatment Delays
+# OncoSynapse — Automated Oncology Care Workflows to Reduce Treatment Delays

 In Canada, delays in cancer care are often caused not by lack of medical expertise, but by **inefficient administrative workflows**: slow referrals, manual scheduling, and disconnected health systems.
 OncoSynapse is a FHIR-native, microservices-based platform that **automates and coordinates oncology workflows** from initial biopsy to treatment initiation.